csorianot/godmc_wiki/FAQ.md

 ## Are X chromosome SNPs required

 We have made the X chromosome optional as there are many groups who won't have this imputed yet, and the main imputation servers don't yet accommodate this.
 The pipeline does allow for X chromosome data though, and for some downstream analyses it could be a valuable resource (e.g. identifying sex differences).

+## Are X chromosome CpGs required

+The pipeline analyses X chromosome methylation data.
+In module 14 and 15 we examine chrX CpGs in females and males only.